Menands, New York: Amusement

-It was at Hawkins Stadium that the New York Yankees played the Albany Senators in 1931 before a crowd of 6,300; Babe Ruth hit two home runs.
-The Senators folded in 1959.
-It too was demolished to make way for the Mid-City Shopping Center and a department type store, which would eventually close and be replaced by the New York State Office of Workers Compensation Board.
-From June 12, 1947 to September 2, 1963 Empire Raceways was a popular entertainment venue.
-It was a quarter mile paved oval track and was located close enough to the Hudson River that spectators would sit on the Troy-Menands Bridge and watch the races for free.
-The location would later become the site of a Two Guys Department Store and Interstate 787.

 Two Guys was just one of the retail locations in Menands that made Menands a shopping destination for the surrounding area.
-In addition to Two Guys there was a Woolworth, Montgomery Wards, several grocery stores, and various other shops along Broadway.
+In addition to Two Guys there was a Woolworth, Montgomery Ward, several grocery stores, and various other shops along Broadway.
 The Two Guys location on Broadway, located next to the Troy-Menands Bridge, was one of only two in the area, the other being in downtown Schenectady.
 Another retail landmark in Menands was the Montgomery Ward Retail Store and Warehouse built in 1929, it was one of nine similar buildings built in the 1920s, and one of four that still remain.
 The building had its own railroad spur that allowed boxcars to be unloaded inside, making delivery of goods to the building easier.
-Montgomery Wards left the building in the early 1980s.
+Montgomery Ward left the building in the early 1980s.
 Today the building is office space, mostly geared towards state agencies.
 Woolworth was located at the Mid-City Shopping Center, it closed in 1997.